jason0x43/intern/docs/writing_tests.md

 This is not a hard-and-fast rule, though.
 In many cases the code being tested may run in both environments, or mocks and/or shims may be employed to allow it to run in a non-native environment.
 For example, mock DOMs are often employed to allow browser code to be tested in Node.

+## Benchmark tests

+Benchmark tests are a type of unit test that measures the performance of code rather than checking it for proper behavior.
+A benchmark test assumes that the code it’s running will work without error; the test is whether it runs as fast as expected.

+Benchmark tests can only be added with the ‘benchmark’ interface, which is an extension of the ‘object’ interface.
+Also note that benchmark suites will only be run when the `benchmark` config property is `true`.
+When `benchmark` is not set or is false, calls to register benchmark suites will be ignored.

 ## Functional tests